TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 functionality.
 We also ignore the `.idea` directory - this is a directory where PhpStorm stores its settings.
 We also ignore `Build/testing-docker/.env` - this is a test runtime file created by `runTests.sh` later.
-And we ignore the `composer.lock` file: We don't specify our dependency versions and a `composer install` will later always fetch for instance the youngest Core dependencies marked as compatible in our `composer.json` file.
+And we ignore the `composer.lock` file: We don't specify our dependency versions and a `composer install` will later always fetch for instance the youngest `Core`:pn: dependencies marked as compatible in our `composer.json` file.

 Let's clone that repository and call `composer install` (stripped):